 A local guide, a restaurant that serves local produce, wine and specialties, activities that broaden the mind like good museums and bookstores, some physical activity like biking, or kayaking, and the company of either interesting fellow journalists or my partner Mary, who doesn’t get to go along on many trips due to her work.

-I use the following apps the most: Google Maps, XE currency exchange, Instagram to share photos on three platforms at once, Yelp to find restaurants, Netflix to watch movies (in the US).
 For gadgets of course an Apple iPhone 5s, Nuvi portable battery pack to recharge phone, a power strip for recharging in hotel rooms, an Olympus 4/3 camera with removable lenses, and a good old composition book with a glue stick that I put cards, menus, notes and write my story notes in.

 I try to make sure that I am doing things that aren’t harmful or wasteful to the environment and I also promote sustainable and responsible travel on the pages of GoNOMAD travel.
 I would not want to spend time on snowmobiles, all terrain vehicles or gas hogging speedboats, prefer to take bikes, kayaks and walk.

-Your key insight from travelling the world?
+Your key insight from traveling the world?

-That answer can be found in places I’ve been like Iran in 2008.
+That answer can be found in places I’ve been, like Iran in 2008.
 People are just the same the world over, and in nearly every case, it’s governments that we have to fear, not the people who live in the country.
 In Iran everyone I met was so friendly and I am sure that in other nations that we are politically fighting with, the people themselves would welcome a visitor.